Shrinidhi01-jainuniv/java-100dayschallenge/README.md

 📌Day 20: Hollow Rhombus pattern of asterisks

 Problem Statement: Write a Java program to print a hollow rhombus pattern of asterisks based on the number of rows 'n' (where 'n' is an integer input).
 The pattern should form a rhombus with asterisks, and the inner part of the rhombus should be empty.

+📌Day 21: Java function to find the factorial of a number

+Problem Statement: Write a Java function named calculateFactorial that calculates and returns the factorial of a given integer 'n'.
+The function should take an integer 'n' as input and return an integer representing the factorial of 'n'.

+📌Day 21: Java function to calculate the nth term of the Fibonacci sequence

+Problem Statement: Write a Java function named calculateFibonacci that calculates and returns the nth term of the Fibonacci sequence.
+The function should take an integer 'n' as input and return an integer representing the nth term of the Fibonacci sequence.

+📌Day 22: Java function to find the sum of two integers

+Problem Statement: Write a Java function named calculateSum that calculates and returns the sum of two integers 'a' and 'b'.
+The function should take two integers 'a' and 'b' as input and return an integer representing their sum.
+Function Description: int calculateSum(int a, int b)

+📌Day 22: Java function to calculate the binomial coefficient (n choose k)

+Problem Statement: Write a Java function named calculateBinomialCoefficient that calculates and returns the binomial coefficient C(n, k).
+The function should take two integers 'n' and 'k' as input and return an integer representing the binomial coefficient C(n, k).
+Function Description: int calculateBinomialCoefficient(int n, int k)

+📌Day 23: Write a Java function to check if a given number is a palindrome

+Problem Statement: Write a Java function named isPalindrome that checks if a given integer 'num' is a palindrome or not.
+A palindrome is a number that remains the same when its digits are reversed.
+The function should take an integer 'num' as input and return a boolean value (true if 'num' is a palindrome, false otherwise).
+Function Description: boolean isPalindrome(int num)

+📌Day 23: Write a Java program to find all prime numbers in a given range using a userdefined function

+Problem Statement: Write a Java program that finds and prints all prime numbers within a given range [start, end].
+The program should use a user-defined function named isPrime to check if a number is prime or not.
+The function should take an integer 'num' as input and return a boolean value (true if 'num' is prime, false otherwise).
+Function Description: boolean isPrime(int num)